Lockwood's Cruelty in Wuthering Heights

 - Is it possible, in the context of this novel (and not in the biblical sense), that knowingly being cruel could be construed as "the first of the seventy-first" a sin that "no Christian need pardon"?
 In other words, was Bronte making a statement that knowingly being cruel was inexcusable?

-- Bronte took such care to show up Lockwood's faults, it is unlikely this was by chance.
+- Bronte took such care to show up Lockwood's faults, it is unlikely this was by accident.
 He rents, Heathcliff owns.
-Is it possible she was showing that some people make little investment in life and love; whereas others, like Heathcliff, take ownership and are in it for the long haul?
+Is it possible she was showing that some people make little investment in life and love and are "renters"; whereas others, like Heathcliff, take ownership and are in it for the long haul?

 - What can readers learn from Cathy and Hereton?